jopsnow/larablog/README.md

 php composer.phar install
 ```
 ### 2. Install Voyager
-After creating your new Laravel application you can include the Voyager package with the following command:
+After installing your app dependencies. you can install voyager package with the following command:
 ```bash
 php artisan voyager:install
 ```